+The Reconnections pilot ended in December 2021.
+This was a two year pilot in Barking and Dagenham and Havering, joint funded by Independent Age, the two local authorities and the ICBs.
+The service supported over-65s who felt isolated and disconnected from their local community.
 Although the pilot's first year ran during the pandemic, they reconfigured their service in order to provide support to older people in a COVID secure way.
 This included weekly phone calls with a volunteer and support to residents to access and use digital technology to connect with loved ones, undertake shopping and listen to their favourite music.
 They also encouraged wellbeing walks, step challenges and dog walks.
 They did virtual coffee mornings, online cook-a-long's and friendly postcards sent through the post.
 Volunteers supported hundreds of residents across the two Boroughs and the pilot received high rates of satisfaction.
-The Boroughs are working to review the pilot which comes to an end in December 2021 and will determine the next steps for the project.
+In addition to the Reconnections pilot, BD Connect, a group set up to support residents in Barking and Dagenham during the first Lockdown undertook befriending phone calls and social prescribing referrals were made to the group where loneliness or isolation was a factor from GPs.